 Be aware of your financial situation

 To what extent are you prepared to reduce your requirements if the salary in the new sphere is lower?
-And how long do you take to raise your salary?
-At first it may seem impossible, but later you may be really surprised at how much the joy of gained freedom and self-presentation can inspire you to do things and reduce your anxiety about pay.
+And how long do you take to raise your wage?
+At first, it may seem impossible.
+But later you may be amazed at how much the joy of gained freedom and self-presentation can inspire you to do things and reduce your anxiety about pay.

-In fact, sometimes people are confused by two reasons for dissatisfaction – the desire for a new job and the desire for a higher salary in an existing job.
+Sometimes people are confused by two reasons for dissatisfaction – the desire for a new job and the desire for a higher salary in a current job.

 Answer the question for yourself – will a higher salary help you to continue working in your current job, accepting the disadvantages of this job?